redis/docs/content/operate/kubernetes/re-clusters/expand-pvc.md

   kubectl apply -f <your-rec.yaml>
   ```

 After applying the REC changes, the PVCs will begin to resize to the new size.

 Once all the PVCs finish the resizing process, the operator will delete and recreate the StatefulSet with the new volume size.

+### Track progress

-1. Track the progress by monitoring the status of the REC and PersistentVolumeClaim objects.
+You can track the progress by monitoring the status of the REC and PersistentVolumeClaim objects.

 The REC status will correspond to the status of one or more PVCs, and will reflect if they resizing is successful or failed.